-The key reason, organizations hesitate transitioning to BIM is because they feel it is laborious and time consuming process.
-Undoubtedly it is, and in my opinion it is rightly so.
+The key reason, organizations hesitate to transition to Building information modeling is because they feel it is a laborious and time-consuming process.
+Undoubtedly it is, and in my opinion, it is rightly so.
 Because the labor it demands only validates its virtues.
-And besides, in my experience I have seen that the sweetest apple is most usually found at the top of the tree, and is difficult to reach, while the one strewn on the ground though easy to reach, is deceptive and diseased.
+And besides, in my experience, I have seen that the sweetest apple is most usually found at the top of the tree, and is difficult to reach, while the one strewn on the ground though easy to reach, is deceptive and diseased.

 The motivation paradox.